Vijay-train/github-actions-test/readme_draft.md

 ## Contributing

 We welcome contributions from the community.
-For more details on contributing to the project (including requirements) please check out [Getting Started with Contributing](https://github.com/actions-runner-controller/actions-runner-controller/blob/master/CONTRIBUTING.md)
+For more details on contributing to the project (including requirements), please refer to  [Getting Started with Contributing](https://github.com/actions-runner-controller/actions-runner-controller/blob/master/CONTRIBUTING.md)

 ## Troubleshooting